wfaguy/functions/readme.md

 ## randomNumber

-generate a random integer with a min & max
+Generate a random integer with a min & max

 Example
 * min : 1